 You can arrive at the island via airways and waterways from mainland India and may commute locally via a well-developed roadways network.
 Listed below are some best travel options that you may consider to reach Andaman and Nicobar Islands and further to the Cellular Jail.

-By Air.
 Veer Savarkar International airport in Port Blair is the nearest airport to the Cellular Jail.
-From the airport, one may take the taxi or an auto-rickshaw to cover a distance of 4km to reach the historical jail.
+From the airport, one may take a taxi or an auto-rickshaw to cover a distance of 4km to reach the historical jail.
 The airport receives flights from all the metro cities of India such as Delhi, Mumbai, Bengaluru, and Kolkata.
 The following airlines can be picked for their regular non-stop flights to these islands.